crosling1/fts-simulation/README.md

 - Charging restores battery at 10% per second and then the robot resumes the pickup/delivery loop.
 - A status overlay shows the robot state, battery percentage, and currently used process memory.
 - The status overlay shows emergency stop state, and the bottom-center control hint shows `E` for emergency stop and `R` for reset.
-- A proximity sensor draws a circular scan area around the main robot.
+- A radius-based proximity sensor draws a circular scan area around the main robot.
+- The `BlockingRobotManager` owns moving blocking robot data, path movement, and proximity queries.
 - Blocking robots move on road-network paths and choose randomized next targets at path nodes.
-- If the main robot detects a blocking robot inside its proximity range, it pauses until the scan area is clear.
+- If the main robot detects a blocking robot inside its proximity range, the robot controller pauses movement until the scan area is clear.
 - Blocking robots keep moving through blocked narrow sections instead of bouncing off the main robot.

 ## Requirements